 If you want speed, Intel’s Optane drives are right for you.
 This nearly-1TB model showcases the best the company has to offer, equipped with the latest NVMe PCI 3.0 x4 connection.

 This drive is available in two different designs: One with LED lights and one with a built-in heatsink.
 Both are very speedy, with sequential read speeds up to 2,600 MB/s and write speeds up to 2,200 MB/s.
 Both include all the tricks Intel can conjure to reduce latency and keep speeds stable even with high demand.
 It also has a 10 DWPD score, meaning it can overwrite 9.6TB of data each day for the extent of its warranty (10 x 960GB).

-The Western Digital Black SN750 250GB NVMe Gaming SSD has a “Black Dashboard” feature, enabling you to adjust settings, customize your setup, and check over your performance at any time.
-Gamers looking at curtail lag time during marathon gaming stints can customize their setup to activate low power mode and gaming mode simultaneously.
-You don’t have to worry about the system overheating as it contains a heatsink which will protect it.
+The Western Digital Black SN750 250GB NVMe Gaming SSD includes a “Black Dashboard” option that lets you adjust your settings, customize your setup, and review your performance any time you’d like.
+Gamers concerned with curtail lag time during long gaming sessions can customize their system to enable low power mode and gaming mode at the same time.
+You don’t need to worry about the system overheating, thanks to its protective heatsink.